|Luxury Rating:||4.2 / 5|

 In a Nutshell:

 The $550 annual fee might set your head spinning, but the massive list of perks and benefits that comes with American Express’s top-of-the-line luxury card offers plenty of value.
 (See rates and fees)

 Average Yearly Rewards Value ($1,325 monthly spend)

 American Express Customer Service Ratings

-Other Notable Features: Free airport lounge access, $200 airline fee credit, $100 Global Entry or $85 TSA Precheck credit, no foreign transaction fees (See rates and fees), $200 Uber credit, up to $200 hotel credit, up to $240 digital entertainment credits, up to $300 Equinox credit, Hilton Honors gold status, complimentary Eats Pass from Uber, platinum concierge service, car rental insurance, car rental perks and discounts, luxury hotel perks and discounts, exclusive events and services, trip cancellation/interruption insurance, trip delay insurance, purchase protections, up to $100 Sake Fifth Avenue credit
+Other Notable Features: Free airport lounge access, $100 Global Entry or $85 TSA Precheck credit, no foreign transaction fees (See rates and fees), $200 Uber credit, up to $200 hotel credit, up to $240 digital entertainment credits, up to $300 Equinox credit, Hilton Honors gold status, complimentary Eats Pass from Uber, platinum concierge service, car rental insurance, car rental perks and discounts, luxury hotel perks and discounts, exclusive events and services, trip cancellation/interruption insurance, trip delay insurance, purchase protections, up to $100 Sake Fifth Avenue credit

 With a $550 annual fee, the Amex Platinum card is one of the most expensive rewards cards available.
 However, it comes with a bevy of luxury travel benefits that place it among the most valuable for frequent travelers.
 Indeed, the Amex Platinum is one of the most popular American Express credit cards and is one of the best travel credit cards on the market thanks to these perks.

 From generous travel credits to elite status with one of the largest hotel brands, the Platinum card is designed to take the stress out of vacationing, and with COVID-19 vaccinations rolling out nationwide, the Amex Platinum could be exactly what you need to make your dream trip a reality in 2021.